Corporate Governance

 The Group’s responsibilities to stakeholders including staff, subsidiaries, creditors, patients and wider society are also recognised.

 EMV Capital engages with its employees informally as well as through periodic formal employee reviews.
-Employees are updated via regular meetings (including quarterly town halls) emails and internal systems.
+Employees are updated via regular meetings (including quarterly ‘town hall’ meetings) emails and internal systems.

-The Board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the Company’s supply chain, from key suppliers to end-customers
+The Board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver on its stated purpose and strategy; companies need to consider not only the enterprise view but also their extended business, including the company’s entire supply chain, other material third-parties (including suppliers of outsourced services) and any reliance on strategic partners.

-Setting strategy includes determining the extent of exposure to the identified risks that the Company is able to bear and willing to take (risk tolerance and risk appetite)
+Setting strategy includes determining the extent of exposure to the identified principal risks that the company is able to bear and willing to take (risk tolerance and risk appetite).
+The company should ensure that a balanced view of risk is achieved, and, as well as threats should consider opportunities and the potential for value creation.

 Compliance